Four Conditions For Bacterial Growth

 Q: How does temperature affect bacterial enzyme activity?

 A: Temperature influences enzyme activity by affecting the rate of molecular collisions.
-Optimal temperatures allow for efficient enzyme-substrate interactions.
+Which means optimal temperatures allow for efficient enzyme-substrate interactions.
 At lower temperatures, reactions slow down, while at higher temperatures, enzymes can denature, losing their functional shape.

 Q: How can we control bacterial growth in food?